Queer People Constantly Fall In Love Online — Without Dating Apps

 Liz, 31 (she/her) met Gem, 38 (she/her) on Twitch in 2020

 Gem: I considered myself solo polyamorous when we met and had no designs on finding a partner.
 But because I’m immunocompromised, I was always at home and Twitch became my everyday drop-in community centre for the pandemic.
-I ended up falling into a queer community on Twitch in about May of 2020 where I made a lot of friends, particularly in the UK.
+I ended up falling into a queer community on Twitch in May of 2020 where I made a lot of friends, most of whom lived abroad.

 “